digiltd/oh-rtd-test/Rules.md

 The _EXECUTION_BLOCK_ contains the code that should be executed, when a trigger condition is met.
 The content of the _EXECUTION_BLOCK_ is in fact a script, so please refer to the [scripts documentation](Scripts) for details.

 ### Rule Triggers

+Before a rule starts working, it has to be triggered.

 There are different categories of rule triggers:
 - **Item**(-Event)-based triggers: They react on events on the openHAB event bus, i.e. commands and status updates for items